Bob Dylan: 1980–1989: Career fluctuations

 In April 1986, Dylan made a foray into rap when he added vocals to the opening verse of "Street Rock" on Kurtis Blow's album Kingdom Blow.
 Dylan's next studio album, Knocked Out Loaded (1986), contained three covers (by Junior Parker, Kris Kristofferson and the gospel hymn "Precious Memories"), plus three collaborations (with Tom Petty, Sam Shepard and Carole Bayer Sager), and two solo compositions by Dylan.
 A reviewer wrote: the record follows too many detours to be consistently compelling, and some of those detours wind down roads that are indisputably dead ends.
 By 1986, such uneven records weren't entirely unexpected by Dylan, but that didn't make them any less frustrating.
 It was the first Dylan album since his 1962 debut to fail to make the Top 50.
 Some critics have called the song Dylan co-wrote with Shepard, "Brownsville Girl", a masterpiece.

 In 1986 and 1987, Dylan toured with Tom Petty and the Heartbreakers, sharing vocals with Petty on several songs each night.
 Dylan also toured with the Grateful Dead in 1987, resulting in the live album Dylan & The Dead, which received negative reviews; Erlewine said it was "quite possibly the worst album by either Bob Dylan or the Grateful Dead".
 Dylan initiated what came to be called the Never Ending Tour on June 7, 1988, performing with a back-up band featuring guitarist G. E. Smith.
-Dylan would continue to tour with a small, changing band for the next 30 years.
 In 1987, Dylan starred in Richard Marquand's movie Hearts of Fire, in which he played Billy Parker, a washed-up rock star turned chicken farmer whose teenage lover (Fiona) leaves him for a jaded English synth-pop sensation (Rupert Everett).
 Dylan also contributed two original songs to the soundtrack—"Night After Night", and "Had a Dream About You, Baby", as well as a cover of John Hiatt's "The Usual".
 The film was a critical and commercial flop.